firstname.lastname@example.org +1 707 799 8675

 - Managed a team of three full time software engineers.
 Helped define code review and code style policies for the development team.

 Site Reliability Engineer April 2012 to March 2015.

 - SRE for Google Compute Engine in London and San Francisco.
 My job included being part of an oncall rotation and writing software to maintain, monitor and optimize hundreds of thousands of servers globally.
-I also spent a decent amount of time analyzing processes used by the teams I worked closely with to try and automate people out of a job, myself included.

 - While on SRE I also worked on Google Cloud Storage and designed and built Google Cloud Status.